GendelfLugansk/ember-file-uploader/README.md

 # Ember-file-uploader

 This is a demo application, that shows how ajax upload can be implemented in Ember.js.
 This is only a client application, server to handle uploads is not included.
+A brief explanation can be found in my [blog](http://blog.gennady.pp.ua/how-to-upload-files-with-ember-js-creating-your-own-uploader/)

 ## Prerequisites